LiroVR/CGAssignment1/README.md

 ## NEW Implemented Effects
 ### Vertex Distortion
 Randomly offsets each vertex outward by different amounts.
-Changes with time, making it "almost vibrate".
+Changes with time, making it almost "vibrate".

 I felt that this effect greatly enhanced the ethereal, nightmare-esque aesthetic when added to the enemy specters.

 ![VertexDistortion](https://github.com/user-attachments/assets/cea1287a-0e67-49d0-8451-23689d20dbe1)